bixlabs/bix-notifications/README.md

 ```
 That will do the job.

-If this documentation still doesn't make sense to you go to [Debug](https://www.npmjs.com/package/debug)documentation
+If this documentation still doesn't make sense to you go to [Debug](https://www.npmjs.com/package/debug) documentation
 which is the library we are using.